nomeata/cabal-plan-bounds/README.md

 import: https://www.stackage.org/nightly-2023-01-03/cabal.config
 ```

-(TODO: Probably these should also pin the `index-state` for reproducibility.)
+(Probably these should also pin the `index-state` for reproducibility -- up to you.)

 Now you can configure your CI system to run one job for each of these configs,
 collect the `plan.json` files, and finally check that the version bounds in your